 Families with Children are in good hands in my office.

 After all, it took eight years of schooling to learn my profession.
 Specifically, my learning never stops because I take continuing legal education courses on a regular basis to maintain and improve my skills.
 Likewise, my practical experience runs deep.
 For example, I am a former Circuit Court Clerk.
 In addition, I am a former Special Assistant Attorney General.
 Moreover, I am a former Attorney Grievance Panel Chairman.
 Finally, I am a former adjunct professor at the University of Michigan.
 Most importantly, for over 35 years I have practiced Estate Planning, Probate, Guardianship and Conservatorship law.
 As an illustration I have handled over two thousand cases.
 On account of my experience some people have provided the testimonials below about how I do what I do.
 In conclusion you can have confidence that I possess the depth of experience required to prepare a custom plan to meet your individual needs.

 So, you can get started now by calling me at (248) 432-1612 and scheduling a free consultation.
-However, if you need more information first you can learn some more at the page on this site named “Estate Planning Basics”
+However, if you need more information first you can learn some more at the page on this site named “Estate Planning Questions”